Trump's DOJ to drop charges against Michael Flynn, who pled guilty twice

 The decision to drop the Flynn case, which must still be approved by US District Court Judge Emmet Sullivan, appears to be the latest instance of Barr exerting pressure within DOJ to undermine frontline prosecutors who have advanced cases embarrassing to the president.
 In February, Barr forced prosecutors to lower a sentencing recommendation for Roger Stone, a longtime Trump adviser, just hours after Trump complained in an early morning tweet that Stone’s original sentence suggested by prosecutors was too harsh.
 Following that intervention, prosecutors who brought the Stone case forward withdrew in protest.

-In February pressure from Barr also appears to have caused Flynn prosecutors to lower a sentencing recommendation in his case.
+In February, pressure from Barr also appears to have caused Flynn prosecutors to lower a sentencing recommendation in his case.
 The lead prosecutor in Flynn’s case, Brandon Van Grack, a former member of Special Counsel Robert Mueller’s team, withdrew from the case Thursday, shortly before the Justice Department announced it was dropping charges.
-Van Grack remains head of DOJ’s Foreign Agents Registration Act Unit, which polices regulates for foreign interests in the United States.
+Van Grack remains head of DOJ’s Foreign Agents Registration Act Unit, which regulates for foreign interests in the United States.

 The Justice Department’s action Thursday drew quick denunciation of Barr by House Intelligence Committee Chairman Adam Schiff (D-Calif.), who decried “the worst politicization of the Justice Department in its history.”